tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-4.md

 ![Screenshot](_images/circle-blast-29.jpg)

-Why did we not get our custom font to display?
+Why did we not get our custom font to display immediately?
 - Because at the time PixiJS started to draw the text for the Start Screen, the custom web font had not yet loaded.
 - For normal DOM elements like &lt;h1>, &lt;p> etc, the web browser will refresh the page once the new font loads, and then update the page automatically.
 Unfortunately, PixiJS doesn't do that for us.
 - The solution for PixiJS programmers?
 Don't run any PixiJS code until AFTER the web fonts have loaded.